Great Lakes - PGDM & PGPM Admissions 2026

 The three important questions that we should figure out are: -

-Which tactics work best for acing the Reading section? | The main tactics are taking thorough notes, managing your time wisely, and engaging in a variety of reading activities, such as reading complicated literature and scholarly publications.
-The demanding character of reading is in line with the emphasis on critical analysis, grasping major concepts, and recognising important details. |
+Answer: The main tactics are taking thorough notes, managing your time wisely, and engaging in a variety of reading activities, such as reading complicated literature and scholarly publications.
+The demanding character of reading is in line with the emphasis on critical analysis, grasping major concepts, and recognising important details.

-What is the predetermined goal reading speed? | The goal should be 330 words per minute, but anything more than 290 is beneficial. |
+Answer: The goal should be 330 words per minute, but anything more than 290 is beneficial.

-How would you sum up the primary theme in one sentence? | The major idea is the author's primary viewpoint or belief. |
+Answer: The major idea is the author's primary viewpoint or belief.

-Additionally, Candidates interested in staying updated with the latest news and trends should consider subscribing to newspapers and magazines and it will be a big help from an English point of view too.
+Additionally, Candidates interested in staying updated with the latest news and trends should consider subscribing to newspapers and magazines, and it will be a big help from an English point of view too.
 Some recommended publications include:

 Financial Express